chavisclark/superfan/README.md

 ## Good stuff to know
-* Robotbook is my creation using Chance.js to generate random data for my user fields, and using [Robohash](https://robohash.org/) to generate my robot avatars.
+* Robotbook is something I created using Chance.js to generate random data for my user fields, and using [Robohash](https://robohash.org/) to generate my robot avatars

 * I borrowed [the original Stagelink stylesheet](https://stagelink.s3.amazonaws.com/assets/application-0b12a830028cd37c30cbb66064f9a4b3.css) in this rapid prototyping adventure